Common Name: shasta daisy

 Type: Herbaceous perennial

-Bloom Description: White rays and yellow center disks
+Bloom Description: White rays with yellow center disks

 Sun: Full sun